zendeaashay/Aashay/pages/explore.md

 tags: [documentation,sample]
 image: cuba-1.jpg
 ---
-This website is a culmmination of my professional, educational and extracurricular experience.
+This website is a culmination of my professional, educational and extracurricular experience.
 Explore my different projects, case study analysis, dashboards and more.